 Book Club (Advisor: Ms. Doll-S260 & Mrs. Oliver-E246) - open to all students who are avid readers.
 The club will meet once a month in S260 for one hour to informally discuss acclaimed and award winning novels.
 The list of the year's novels will be available at a meeting the first week of the year. \$23.00 Pay to Participate fee.
 Parental permission is required to participate.

 Calligraphy Club (Advisor: Mrs. Yokajty-C120) - open to any student interested in learning how to hand letter and make creative cards for all occasions.
-Meets after school in C120.
+Meets the first Friday of every month right after school in C120.